Mortgages for Single Parents

 USDA Loans for Single Parents

-USDA loans are mortgages backed by the United States Department of Agriculture (USDA) and are designed to help low- to average-income borrowers who have low credit.
+USDA loans are mortgages backed by the United States Department of Agriculture (USDA) and are designed to help low- to average-income borrowers who have low credit or low income.

 USDA loans have low-interest rates, zero down payments, and reduced mortgage insurance.
 This is a good option for single parents who want to buy a home in eligible rural and suburban locations.